Lola T330 car-by-car histories

 Invoice date 15 Jan 1973 (sold to 'Haas/K.Eisle', colour 'Red').
 Gary Campbell Tasman 1973: debut at Surfers Paradise Feb 1973 and then crashed badly in practice at Warwick Farm.
 Not seen again (DNA at Sandown Park and Adelaide).
 Bought by Bobby Muir (Australia), repaired and taken to US for R1 Riverside; Muir then teamed up with Jones-Eisert Racing for remainder of US season.
 For Clay Regazzoni at Seattle.
 Jones-Eisert Racing for Regazzoni UK 1973 (last race only) - AW Brown December 1973: for Damien Magee (UK) 1974.
 "Team disbanded" June 1974 and car advertised by A. W. Brown Racing - Martin Birrane (Adlards-Crowne Racing) June 1974.
 Retained by Adlards but unused in 1974 and 1975.
 Then, together with the Brabham BT43, passes to Chuck Jones (California).
 Advertised by Chuck Jones ("ex-Muir, ex-Regazzoni") Autoweek 20 Mar 1976.

 Subsequent history unknown but bought from US by Martin Birrane in 1990.
 Retained to 2001 and featured in Motor Sport track test May 2001.
 Raced by David Kennedy in the FORCE Historic F5000 race at Mondello Park in May 2001.
 Kennedy also drove Birrane's T330 at Mondello Park in May 2008, to celebrate the circuit's 40th anniversary.
 The car was on display in the Mondello Park Museum of Motorsport in December 2009.
-The museum posted a picture of this car to their website in October 2016, so it is presumably still on display.
+Still in the museum in June 2017.

-The rebuild of HU6 was completed by McLurg by 2009 and a complete car restored by Motorsport Solutions NZ Ltd by July 2009 at which time it was owned by Wilco Racing (Rotorua, NZ).
-Raced by Brett Willis (Rotorua, NZ) in the 2009/10 Tasman Cup Revival series and again in the 2010/11, 2011/12 and 2012/13 series.
-Raced by Brett Willis (Rotorua, NZ) at Hampton Downs (NZ) in January 2013.
-Raced at the Monterey Pre-Reunion in August 2015.
+The rebuild of HU6 was completed by McLurg by 2009 and a complete car built up by John Crawford's Motorsport Solutions NZ Ltd by July 2009 at which time it was owned by Lindsay Willis of Wilco Racing (Rotorua, NZ).
+Raced by his son Brett Willis (Rotorua, NZ) in the F5000 Tasman Revival series every season from 2010/11 to 2017/18.

 Invoice date 6 Feb 1973 (sold to 'Haas/Woods', colour 'Black').
 Roy Woods Racing (Northridge, CA) for Tony Adamowicz US 1973.
 This car, still in its crate, sold to Eddie Miller to replace his T300 wrecked in the first round of the 1973 series.
 Miller crashed at Seattle 30 Sep 1973 and the wreck was sold to Fred Ige (Los Angeles, CA) and his partner as a pattern for a proposed new F5000 car.
 The surviving parts were sold off piecemeal and the surviving metal from the tub sold for scrap.
 The only remnant is the chassis plate which is now in the hands of Ige's son Ron.